 Here’s our calendar of events and gallery exhibits to see around Charlotte.
-Check out our fall arts preview for a list of shows and performances coming to the Queen City.
+Check out our spring arts preview for a list of shows and performances coming to the Queen City.

 EVENTS + ACTIVITIES

 Winter Attractions at the Whitewater Center